 Compostable Speckled utensils: They almost look gold if you squint.

-Biodegradable White Dinner Plates: You can always count on dinner to look appetizing on a white plate.
-These are compostable too!
+Compostable White Dinner Plates: You can always count on dinner to look appetizing on a white plate.

-Of course we’ll decorate the table too.
+Of course, we’ll decorate the table too.
 Aside from the crayon hieroglyphics, we’ll line the table with eucalyptus.
-I love eucalyptus because it acts as a neutral, and it feel so wintery.
-It keeps a low, organic profile on the table.
-It’s inexpensive too at $5 a bushel from Trader Joe’s.
+I love eucalyptus because it acts as a neutral, and it feels so wintery.
+It keeps a low, organic profile on the table, too.
+At $5 a bushel from Trader Joe’s, it’s quite affordable.
 With a mist of water here and there, it should last you at least a month.
 (You can see it in action in this post.)
 Dress it up with seasonal produce like cabbage or persimmons or pomegranates.
 Pick your palette.
 Or should I say palate?
 When the meal is done, you can eat the centerpiece embellishments too.

-Cheers to a kid-friendly disposable table setting on the cheap, easy, and pretty!
+Cheers to a kid-friendly compostable table setting on the cheap, easy, and pretty!
 Be honest.
 Would you ever serve a holiday meal on paper?